'You are no longer my mother': A divided America will struggle to heal after Trump era

 “Because Trump has been one of the most polarizing figures in American history around core values and issues, people are unwilling to compromise and that is not something you can make go away,” Van Bavel said.

-Jacquelyn Hammond, 47, a bartender in Asheville, North Carolina, no longer speaks to her Trump-supporting mother Carol, and is also discouraging her son from speaking to her.
+Jacquelyn Hammond, 47, a bartender in Asheville, North Carolina, no longer speaks to her Trump-supporting mother Carol.

+“I also discouraged my son from talking to my mom about politics.
+I’m not letting her influence him politically,” Hammond said.

 She said she would like to heal the relationship, but believes that will be difficult, even if Trump loses the election.